 UMass Credit Hour

 The current nationally recognized standard, the Federal Credit Hour Standard, defines a three-credit course as three fifty-minute classes per week over a fifteen-week semester (including final exam week), or the equivalent (for courses using a non-traditional format such as blended or online learning).
 This standard assumes that each credit hour generates two hours of assigned work for every hour of in-class contact.
 Thus, the guiding rule is 45 hours of work per semester for each unit of credit.
-For laboratory courses or their equivalent, one credit hour is assigned for three hours of laboratory, workshop, studio, fieldwork, independent study, etc. The current applicable interpretation of the Federal Credit Hour Standard may be found in the latest edition of the “Policy on Credits and Degrees” of the New England Association of Schools and Colleges Commission on Institutions of Higher Education.
+For laboratory courses or their equivalent, one credit hour is assigned for three hours of laboratory, workshop, studio, fieldwork, independent study, etc. The current applicable interpretation of the Federal Credit Hour Standard may be found in the latest edition of the “Policy on Credits and Degrees” of the New England Commission of Higher Education.

 |IF||0.000 (incomplete failure calculates as an F for students without graduate standing until final grade is received)|